Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 Lemon juice and honey – I would not advise wasting your raw honey supply on this.
 Raw honey is a brilliant acne treatment, manufactured by the good old bees who scientists reckon would trigger the apocalypse if they went extinct.
 It has three known antibacterial compounds, a decent supply of acne-clearing antioxidants, and some trace minerals.

 However, it won’t counteract the dangers of lemon juice in any way.
 Honey has an average PH of 3.9, with some variance due to the many different plants bees use to make it.
-Honey doesn’t function by strengthening the skin barrier, it doesn’t deactivate the furocoumarins.
+Honey doesn’t function by strengthening the skin barrier, and it won’t deactivate the furocoumarins.

 However yoghurt has a PH of 4, so it won’t counteract the acidity of lemon juice at all.
-Milk has a PH of 7 but the bacteria of the fermentation process consume of the lactose and churn out lactic acid in its place.
-The furocoumarins still exist, and the vitamin C is still tiny.
-Not worth the effort; you’d be better of trying yoghurt individually (bio live versions are looking interesting).
+Milk has a PH of 7, but the bacteria of the fermentation process consume of the lactose and churn out lactic acid in its place.
+The furocoumarins won’t be counteracted either.
+Not worth the effort; you’d be better of trying bio-live yoghurt individually.

 Lemon juice and cucumber – perhaps the best combination.
 Cucumber has a PH of 5.1-5.7 and will help to deactivate the acidity of lemon juice somewhat.
 However, it lacks strong acne-clearing powers of its own, with few antioxidants or nutrients of any kind.